 High Sticking and when the fish is near the boat

-One thing I see very often and I always am cringing over is what we call high sticking.
-When tarpon or any other fish are near the boat I often see anglers lifting their rods way up high in the air, as if they are going to try and lift the fishes head out of the water or some such thing.
-In reality they are just trying to pump up and reel down on the fish, however this is WRONG.
-When a fish is near the boat or under the boat, you DO NOT want to lift your rod up high.
+One thing I see very often and am always cringing over is what we call high sticking.
+When tarpon or any other fish are near the boat, anglers will put the tip of their rods way up high in the air, as if they are going to try and lift the fishes head out of the water or some such thing.
+When a fish is near the boat or under the boat, you DO NOT want to stick your rod tip up high.
 This takes the pressure out of the backbone of the rod and puts it up near the tip.
-This can result in a broken rod and lost fish.
-Also if the fish surges under the boat the rod can be easily broken, so be ready to drop your rod tip down into the water and swing it out around the other side of the bow if necessary.
+Always try and keep the rod at a somewhat horizontal angle, especially when a fish is near the boat or directly under the boat.
+Otherwise this ‘high sticking’ can result in a broken rod and lost fish.
+If the fish surges under the boat the rod can be easily broken, so be ready to drop your rod tip down into the water and swing it out around the other side of the bow if necessary.
 I try to maneuver the boat and keep the fish off the bow, though at times I may not be at the wheel or the fish may make a sneaky move.
 Try to NEVER let the line hit the boat as this weakens the line and can result in a lost fish.
 When the fish is near the boat you want to make short pumps only lifting the rod a foot or two, then reeling back down.
 Again I explain this all but being ready to do the right thing just makes things a bit easier.

 Around bridges, buoys, and markers